Waste Water Piping - Flow Capacities vs. Dimensions

-In a sewage piping and pumping system the flow velocity must exceed certain limits to maintain trouble free operation and avoid settling and sedimentation of solids:
+In sewage piping and pumping systems the flow velocity must exceed certain limits to maintain trouble free operation and to avoid settling and sedimentation of solids:

-The flow velocity waste water systems must not exceed certain limits to reduce the potential for wear and tear due to the effects of erosion and abrasion:
+On the other hand, the flow velocity should not exceed certain limits to avoid potential wear and tear due to erosion and abrasion:

-- The speed in high-grit sewage handling systems should not exceed 12 ft/sec.
+- the flow velocity in high-grit sewage handling systems should not exceed 12 ft/sec

-- The flow and velocity in sewage systems with low grit concentrations should not exceed 18 ft/sec.
+- the flow velocity in sewage systems with low grit concentrations should not exceed 18 ft/sec

-The flow rate capacity in US gal for a sewage piping and pumping systems with this limitations are expressed below for different pipe sizes:
+Flow rate capacities in US gal for sewage piping and pumping systems within the limitations: